powerfulmojo/WeatherMojo/README.md

 # WeatherMojo
 IoT project to get weather information from the web and display it on a weather station.
-The project is developed for a Particle Photon running Device OS 1.2.0-beta.1

-It periodically downloads OpenWeatherMap data and sets the position of stepper motors to display weather information on analog gauges.
+It periodically downloads [OpenWeatherMap](http://openweathermap.org/) data and sets the position of stepper motors to display weather information on analog gauges.
 It's built for a Particle Photon running [DeviceOS 1.2.0-beta-1](https://github.com/particle-iot/device-os/releases/tag/v1.2.0-beta.1).

 Files:
 * [weathermojo.ino](./weathermojo.ino) : Firmware to run a weather station